farzmas/FLIP/README.md

 ## How to use:

-The The file main.py contains code to use flip and greedy post-processing algorithms Both algorithms expects as input the protected feature value(community membership), training graph, and negative/positive link examples.
+The file main.py contains code to use flip and greedy post-processing algorithms Both algorithms expects as input the protected feature value(community membership), training graph, and negative/positive link examples.
 The input files for Dutch School friendship network and facebook can be fine in ./data/graph/ directory in pickle3 binary format.

 To run the algorithm on Dutch School friendship network, execute the following command from the project home directory: